ricdemgtz/portfolio/README_ENG.md

 ## About Me

-(A more detailed paragraph about your background, experience, and what drives you as a developer.
-You can mention your interest in optimization, scalability, etc., as stated in your CV [cite: 2])
+(A detailed paragraph about your background, experience, and what drives you as a developer.
+You can mention your focus on optimization, scalability, etc., as stated in your CV [cite: 2])

 ## Skills